sashamakarenko/fixpp/readme.md

 ## Input

 Based on your venue FIX API prepare files `Fields.def`, `Groups.def` and `Messages.def`.
-One can pick up ready to use files from examples/spec and adjust `Groups.def` and `Messages.def`. `Fields.def` will be cleaned automatically during generation.
+One can pick up ready to use files from [examples/spec](examples/spec) and adjust `Groups.def` and `Messages.def`. `Fields.def` will be cleaned automatically during generation.
+If you have already a [Quickfix](https://github.com/quickfix/quickfix) XML file you can use the [xml2cpp](xml2cpp) converter to generate the definitions.

 **src/spec/Fields.def**
 ```